Mozketo/LaunchAtLoginController/README.md

-= LaunchAtLoginController
+# LaunchAtLoginController

-== DESCRIPTION:
+## DESCRIPTION:

-A very simple to implement and consume Controller for Objective-C Cocoa Mac apps to register itself for Launch at Login.
+A very simple to implement and consume Controller for Objective-C Cocoa Mac Apps to (de)register itself for Launch at Login using LSSharedFileList.

 It uses LSSharedFileList which means your User will be able to check System Preferences > Accounts > Login Items

-== How to implement (code)
+## IMPLEMENTATION (Code)

-= Will launch at login?
+### Will launch at login?

     LaunchAtLoginController *launchController = [[LaunchAtLoginController alloc] init];
 	BOOL launch = [launchController launchAtLogin];
 	[launchController release];

-= Set launch at login state.
+### Set launch at login state.

 	LaunchAtLoginController *launchController = [[LaunchAtLoginController alloc] init];
 	BOOL newLaunchState = ![launchController launchAtLogin];